samuelshaaban/mem-systems-w26/content/blog/2026-03-02-Pond/index.md

 Pond's evaluation yielded several compelling findings.

 ## Cost Savings
 By pooling memory across 8-16 sockets, Pond achieved a 7-9% reduction in overall DRAM requirements, which translates to a massive 3.5% reduction in total cloud hardware costs.
 Larger pool sizes provided diminishing returns and incurred higher latency penalties.
-In contrast, scaling up to 64 sockets yeilded 13% savings but doing so required CXL switches that pushed access latencies byeond 270ns.
+In contrast, scaling up to 64 sockets yeilded 13% savings but doing so required CXL switches that pushed access latencies beyond 270ns.

 ## Performance
 The ML prediction model achieves 7-9% saving by pooling by successfully identifying 25% of untouched memory across the fleet while only overpredicting for 4% of VMs.